Tip: The first partition with the E2B files should not be larger than 137GB for best compatibility with some 'bad\buggy' BIOS systems.

-Tip: if you have already used the Make_E2B.exe utility to make a USB drive, it will have a small hidden 2nd partition.
+If you have used the Make_E2B.exe utility on a large (>137GB or >128GiB) USB drive, it may have a small 2nd partition.
 Use a partition tool (such as EaseUS Home Partition Master) to delete it and add a new large Primary NTFS 2nd partition.

 Instructions for making an E2B USB drive under linux are here.

 Partition 1: 128GiB maximum - Primary - Active - NTFS

 Partition 2: FAT (may contain UEFI boot files)

 Partition 3: (optional)

 - Make an E2B drive using RMPrepUSB (Windows only)

 - Use an existing grub4dos multiboot USB drive

 Make an E2B USB drive using RMPrepUSB (Windows)

 WARNING: If using a large USB hard disk, make sure the E2B files are in the first partition and it is below 137GB.